The Cho La Pass is one of the most iconic passes to trek while visiting Sagarmatha National Park in the Himalayas of Nepal.

 The Cho La Pass essentially connects the main Everest Base Camp route with the Gokyo region (home to the Gokyo Lakes and Gokyo Ri mountain).
 Many people like to enjoy an additional day or two in Gokyo itself to do some of these day hike options – highly recommended!

 What makes the Cho La Pass so unique, is that you actually trek on a glacier during a portion of the trail.
-That means you must put crampons on (more on that later), in order to get yourself up and over the pass.
+That means you must put on microspikes which are essentially mini crampons (more on that later), in order to get yourself up and over the pass.

 While you can take part of the Cho La Pass as part of the larger Three Passes trek, you also have the option to simply just do the Cho La Pass on its own without the other two passes.